vectordotdev/vector/website/docs/reference/transforms/tag_cardinality_limit.md

 ### Memory Utilization

 This transform stores in memory a copy of the key for every tag on every metric event seen by this transform.
-In mode `hash_set`, a copy of every distinct value *for each key* is also kept in memory, until [`value_limit`](#value_limit) distinct values have been seen for a given key, at which point new values for that key will be rejected.
-So to estimate the memory usage of this transform in mode `hash_set` you can use the following formula:
+In mode `exect`, a copy of every distinct value *for each key* is also kept in memory, until [`value_limit`](#value_limit) distinct values have been seen for a given key, at which point new values for that key will be rejected.
+So to estimate the memory usage of this transform in mode `exact` you can use the following formula:
 (number of distinct field names in the tags for your metrics * average length of the field names for the tags) + (number of distinct field names in the tags of your metrics * [`value_limit`](#value_limit) * average length of the values of tags for your metrics)

-In mode `bloom_filter`, rather than storing all values seen for each key, each distinct key has a bloom filter which can probabilistically determine whether a given value has been seen for that key.
-The formula for estimating memory usage in mode `bloom_filter` is:
+In mode `probabilistic`, rather than storing all values seen for each key, each distinct key has a bloom filter which can probabilistically determine whether a given value has been seen for that key.
+The formula for estimating memory usage in mode `probabilistic` is:
 (number of distinct field names in the tags for your metrics * average length of the field names for the tags) + (number of distinct field names in the tags of your metrics * size of each bloom filter)